Black Lion (rugby union)

-The name of the franchise has several inspirations.
-The players of the national team are sometimes nicknamed the lions, in reference to an (unofficial) anthem of the national team, which says: "freedom is the property of the lions".
-Also this is similar to the Georgian Rugby Union's slogan, "Freedom is a lion's destiny".
-The second inspiration comes from Georgian artist Niko Pirosmani, one of whose most famous works is the painting Black Lion.
-The club logo is a reinterpretation of the lion's face.
+They also competed in the Currie Cup First Division in South Africa in 2022.
+Black Lion will compete in the European Challenge Cup, the second tier of European club rugby, during the 2023-24 season as an invited team along with Cheetahs.

 History

 The franchise was created in 2021 to participate in the Rugby Europe Super Cup.
 It is owned by the Georgian Federation, which employs the players.
 All the players are without clubs or playing in the Georgia league (Didi 10).
 Players are made available to Didi 10 clubs when they have no obligations with their franchise, up to a limit of 4 per club.
 Georgian club joins into Currie Cup First Division since 2022.